Harish-Chandra pairs in the Verlinde category in positive characteristic: Cocommutative coalgebras in

 \begin{proposition} Let $H$ be a finitely generated commutative ind-Hopf algebra in $\Ver_{p}$.
 The evaluation pairing $H^{\circ} \otimes H \rightarrow \mathbf{1}$ is a non-degenerate Hopf pairing.

 \end{proposition}

 \begin{proof} It is obvious that the left kernel is $0$ since the kernel in $H^{*}$ of the evaluation pairing is $0$.
 To see that there is no right kernel, we just need to prove that for every simple subobject $X$ of $H$, there is a cofinite ideal of $H$ not containing $X$.
-Let $I$ be the kernel of $X$ under the multiplication pairing $H \otimes H \rightarrow H$ and let $\m$ be a maximal ideal containing $I$.
-Since $\m$ contains the ideal generated by all simple subobjects of $H$ not isomorphic to $\mathbf{1}$ by Lemma \ref{nilpotence}, $\m^{n}$ is cofinite for any $n$, so we just need to show that

-Assume the contrary.
-Then, by the Krull-Intersection theorem applied to $H_{\m}$, $X$ must be killed by some $x \in H^{\inv} \backslash \m$.
+Let $I = \Ann(X)$, the largest ideal in $H$ such that $X \otimes I$ is in the kernel of the multiplication map $H \otimes H \rightarrow H$.
+Let $\m$ be a maximal ideal containing $I$.
+Since $\m$ contains the ideal generated by all simple subobjects of $H$ not isomorphic to $\mathbf{1}$ by Lemma \ref{nilpotence}, $\m^{n}$ is cofinite for any $n$, so we just need to show that $X \subsetneq \displaystyle\bigcap_{i=1}^{\infty} \m^{i}.$ Assume the contrary.
+Then, by the Krull-Intersection theorem applied to $H_{\m}$, $X$ must be killed by some $x \in H_{0} \backslash \m$.
 But then $x \in I \backslash \m$ which is empty.
 This is a contradiction.
 Hence, the evaluation pairing between $H^{\circ}$ and $H$ is non-degenerate.
-The fact that it is a Hopf pairing is obvious from how the Hopf structure on $H^{\circ}$ was defined.
+The fact that it is a Hopf pairing is obvious from how the Hopf structure on $H^{\circ}$ was defined. \end{proof}